Juan José Palomino Jiménez: Family and youth

 Most authors when referring distant Palomino past point to a half-mythical knight Fernán Yáñez Palomino, who originated either from Cantabria or Navarre.
 He made his name during Reconquista, distinguished himself in service of Alfonso X and settled in the area of Jerez de la Frontera in the 13th century.
 A frequently repeated account holds that the Palominos have been since then busy with "cultivo del viñedo y crianza de vinos" in the region, though documents confirm this starting the year of 1483.
 During the following four centuries the family got very branched and scattered throughout not only the province of Cádiz, but also across most of Western Andalusia.

 None of the sources consulted provides information on what particular branch the ancestors of Juan José belonged to, apart that they have emerged as large landowners in Campiña de Jerez and continued to grow wine.
 Close to nothing is known about the paternal grandfather, Pedro Palomino, apart that probably in the early 19th century he married Margarita López and kept developing the family wine business.
-Their son and the father of Juan José, Francisco Palomino López, at unspecified time married María del Rosario Jiménez García but it is not clear whether he frequented schools there or in Jerez de la Frontera, where the family moved some time in the late 19th century.
+Their son and the father of Juan José, Francisco Palomino López, at unspecified time married María del Rosario Jiménez García (died after 1933); there is no closer information available either on her on her family.
+Accessible data on the couple is confusing and subject to doubt.

+Nothing is known on childhood and education of Juan José.
+He was born in a coastal town of El Puerto de Santa María, but it is not clear whether he frequented schools there or in Jerez de la Frontera, where the family moved some time in the late 19th century.
 It is possible if not likely that he received schooling in the Marianist college, operational in Jerez; later on Palomino was very active in Los Luises, a congregation ran by the order.
 It is neither known whether and if yes where he pursued an academic career.
 A typical path for a young man from a well-off family would have been studying law, most likely in Seville, but there is no confirmation of Palomino graduating either in the early 1920s or at any other time.

 At unspecified time but prior to 1927 Palomino married Isabel Vergara Sanchiz (1895-1977), a girl from Jerez and descendant to another wealthy winegrower family.
 It is possible that the marriage was part of a wider agreement, as at the time the two houses merged to create a joint Palomino & Vergara company.
 However, information related is confusing; some sources suggest that the Palominos and the Vergaras might have been running a joint business since the late or even early 19th century.
 The couple lived on family estate in Jerez de la Frontera and either owned or co-owned with other relatives the wine economy inherited.
 There is no information on their children and it appears that they were childless.
 None of Palomino's relatives became a public figure.